masaishi/understand-stable-diffusion-slidev/slides.md

 layout: center
 ---

-# Diffusers are highly flexible, but <br />
+# Diffusers are highly flexible,<br />
-# that's why understand the code is difficult.
+# but understanding the code is difficult.

 ---
 level: 2